Paying for care in your own home

 - Sometimes the NHS may also contribute to the cost of all or some of the care

-How much does care at home cost?
+How much does care in my own home cost?

 Some care and support services are free of charge, but you may need to pay for other types of services.
 See our information on which services you might have to pay for.

-- There may also be occasions where your social worker agrees extra hours to meet your needs.
+There may also be occasions where your social worker agrees extra hours to meet your needs.
 This may result in an additional charge to cover the cost.

 When will Hampshire County Council pay for my care at home?